x1o/moexer/README.md

 </div>

-`get_candles()` is vectorised over `secid`, so it is possible to, say, fetch candles for both the common and the preffered
+`get_candles()` is vectorised over `secid`, so it is possible to, say, fetch candles for both the common and the preferred
 shares:

 ``` r